There are lots of perks that come with learning French.

 This will perhaps prove slightly easier to follow than a traditional French comedy.
 The film’s slower pace and pauses between dialogue will allow you to really take your time in comprehending the French which you are hearing.

-Unfortunately, this film is not easy to find for online streaming; however, you can order a DVD copy on Amazon here.
-It is well worth purchasing, as this film is sure to resonate with anyone, young or old, and is not only beautifully shot but also features a top-notch soundtrack!
+This film is sure to resonate with anyone, young or old, and is not only beautifully shot but also features a top-notch soundtrack!

 Film #3: “Bon Cop, Bad Cop”